-We expect high standards of behaviour, respect, courtesy and thoughtfulness from everyone on our school site.
-The children are regularly reminded of our expectations and a Stepped Approach for rewards and sanctions is on display around the school.
-The school has a Behaviour and Discipline policy and a Behaviour Principles Statement.
+We expect high standards of behaviour, respect, courtesy and thoughtfulness from everyone on our school site in line with our school rules of being "Ready, Respectful and Safe".
+The children are regularly reminded of our expectations and a stepped approach for rewards and sanctions is on display around the school.
+The school has a newly revised Behaviour policy.
 The policy clearly defines what we understand to be bullying and states that we do not accept bullying and that suspected cases will be thoroughly investigated.